vapor/docs/4.0/docs/redis/overview.md

 This option determines the behavior of how the maximum connection count is maintained.

+!!! seealso
-It is recommended to read the [official API documentation](https://docs.redistack.info/Enums/RedisConnectionPoolSize.html) to be familiar with what they offer.
+    Refer to the [`RedisConnectionPoolSize`](https://docs.redistack.info/Enums/RedisConnectionPoolSize.html) API to be familiar with what options are available.

 ## Sending a Command